-I was into my third day of this leg-sapping terrain.
-I knew I needed some better nourishment than what I'd been getting as my legs began to feel depleted after spending so much time climbing in my lowest gear.
+I was into my third day of this leg-sapping terrain after my climb up from the coast.
+I knew I needed some better nourishment than what I'd been getting, as my legs began to feel depleted after spending so much time climbing in my lowest gear.
 I realized it had been days since I'd seen a hard-boiled egg, instantly giving me a craving for these protein-rich nuggetts.
 And then almost within minutes, there were these two, almost angelic, creatures holding bowls with eggs.
 I had to blink to make sure they weren't an apparition.

 There was enough space in one girl's bowl for me to give an egg a spin to confirm it was hard-boiled.
 I would have been thrilled to pay anything she asked, so didn't quibble when she only let me take two when I gave her a 2,000 Ariary note, thinking I might get four for that price.
 But I wanted four so handed her another 2,000 bill, all of sixty cents.
-She was so ecstatic that she sprinted down the street to show her mother her mighty windfall.
-She disappeared so fast, I had to look at the eggs in my handlebar bag to make sure this had really happened.
+She was so ecstatic that she sprinted down the street to show her mother her mighty windfall, before I was tempted to buy two more.
+She disappeared so fast, I had to look at the eggs I had already placed in my handlebar bag to make sure this had really happened.

 Passing adults will give me a "bonjour," but otherwise leave me in peace.
 If my head is bent sometimes I catch a whiff of them before I hear them.
 But never is it a scent of tobacco.
 Contrary to the experience of Dervla Murphy in 1983, who was continually encountering women smoking, making her fit right in, rarely do I encounter any nicotine use.
 Whether it's less disposable income or enlightenment, smoking is almost extinct.
-I was startled when someone lit up a cigarette on the bench we were sharing.
+A couple days ago when I was seated on a bench I was startled when someone sat down at the other end and lit up a cigarette.
 When I coughed at his first exhale, he politely moved away, the Malagasy way.